GetStream/stream-chat-swift/README.md

 ---

-## Important ⚠️

-**We're currently in the final stage of releasing a new major version (3.0) of our SDKs.** Version 3.0 is already avaialable in public beta.
-We expect to release the production version during Q1/2021.

-If you want to integrate StreamChat SDKs into your app, you can already use version `3.0-beta.x`.
-However, please be aware that small API breaking changes can occure until a stable version is reached.

-**More information about the last stable version can be found at [v2.x README](https://github.com/GetStream/stream-chat-swift/tree/main_v2/).**

----

 ## Main Features

 - **Uses `UIKit` patterns and paradigms:** The API follows the design of native system SKDs.
 It makes integration with your existing code easy and familiar.